Rohit-ACE/Insights-to-solve-the-Supply-chain-Issues-in-FMCG-Domain-Power-BI/README.md

 ---
 - No Any cities have achieved their Targets value  in terms of OT, IN ,OTIN %
 - ALL cities are behind thier OT% target by (20%) on an average , IF% by 10% and OTIF% by 15% on an average
-- every Customer achieved their OT% Target Value but Only 1 Customer was behind its IF% Target value which was "Elite Mart" and there Were 5 Customer who were left behind thier IFOT% value
+- every Customer achieved their OT% Target Value but Only (1 Customer) was behind its IF% Target value which was "Elite Mart" and there Were  (5 Customers ) who were left behind thier IFOT% value